smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/05 - Inner Join.md

 | 3  | Mango |

 ---------------------------------------------------------------------------------
 In MySQL and Oracle, there is a `USING` clause that you can use to specify the joining columns.
-Each vendor's implementation is slightly different; see your vendor's documentation for specifics.
+Each vendor's implementation is slightly different; please consult your vendor's documentation for specifics.

 The below SQL statement works in MySQL.